DataDog/ecommerce-workshop/README.md

 With this, the docker images will be pulled, and you'll be able to visit the (broken), instrumented app.

+When you go to the homepage, you'll notice that, although the site takes a while to load, it mostly looks as if it works.
+Indeed, there are only a few views that are broken.
+Try navigating around the site to see if you can't discover the broken pieces.

 ## Creating Example Traffic To Your Site

 The Katacoda scenario uses `gor` to spin up traffic our own (dysfunctional) stores, and then diagnose and fix them with replayed live traffic.

+This way, we don't have to manually click around the site to see all the places where our site is broken.

 You can reuse the recorded traffic I've already kept with a: